On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Background Reviews

 \subsection{Ramification filtrations}

-In this subsection, We sketch Abbes and Saito's definition of the ramification filtrations on the Galois group $G_K$ of a complete discretely valued field $K$ of mixed characteristic $(0,p)$.
+In this subsection, we sketch Abbes and Saito's definition of ramification filtrations on the Galois group $G_K$ of a complete discrete valuation field $K$ of mixed characteristic $(0,p)$.
 For more details, one can consult \cite{AS-cond1} and \cite{AS-cond2}.